What’s at Stake?

 There are many models for community broadband.
 In some cases, the city has built a physical network and allows one or more independent companies to use it to offer services within the community.
 Danville, Virginia, and Mount Vernon, Washington, have both seen significant job growth with this approach.

 And in other cases, cities have partnered with private companies to get ultra-fast networks.
-Google has built networks after coming to agreements in Kansas City; Austin, TX; and Provo, UT.
-It is currently considering 9 additional metro areas.
+Google has built networks after coming to agreements in Kansas City; Austin, TX; and Provo, UT and Huntsville, Alabama among others.
 Another example is GWI in Maine, where the private ISP is working with multiple cities to offer its services.

 What is Happening at the FCC?